The minimum application fee is $100.00.The application fees are as follows:

 Applications submitted after the due dates stated in the individual crop standards will be assessed a $100.00 late fee.

-Incomplete applications will be assessed a $50.00 late fee. (please see Application to grow certified seed instructions for details.)
+Incomplete applications will be assessed a $50.00 late fee. (please see Application to grow and certify seed for details.)

 Cancelled applications will be assessed a $100.00 fee.